Connect AWS Athena

 2. For Resources, provide the following:

-• Object: Click Add ARN then provide the path location of your S3 bucket for the Bucket name and select Any for the Object name.
+• Object: Click Add ARN and then provide the path location of your S3 bucket for the Bucket name and select Any for the Object name.
 Click Add.

-1. Click Review policy
+1. Click Review Policy

-2. Create dedicated Bigeye user
+2. Create a user for Bigeye

-1. Provide a username for the new user (e.g., bigeye_user) and select Programmatic access for the access type.
-Click Next:Permissions to continue.
+1. Provide a username for the new user (for example, bigeye_user) and select Programmatic access for the access type.
+Click Next: Permissions to continue.

 • AWSQuickInsightAthenaAccess